stemount/canopy-apidocs/README.md

 ### Link Branch

-The endpoint below links existing Canopy branch with client's branch:
+The endpoint below links existing Canopy branch with client's branch.
+This operation is required for [referencing request](https://github.com/insurestreetltd/canopy-apidocs/tree/master#request-referencing). `clientBranchId` should be unique, so there can be only one connection with specific client branch. `canopyBranchId` can be used in multiple connections, so there can be multiple connections between single canopy branch and multiple client's branches.

 ```
 POST /referencing-requests/client/:clientId/link-branch